-5.1.7 Access and links
+5.9 Access and links

 - The rural nature of many of the settlements within the Cairngorms National Park should be recognised.
-The levels of public transport to access shops and services often means that using a car is necessary; - Car access will not be allowed directly from Fraser Road.
-There are various constraints which preclude an access being formed, including visibility restrictions, proximity to existing junctions and the lack of space for footway provision (Consultation with Highland Council TEC services is required to address these issues); - Vehicular access to the site is to be made from School Place, through the continuation of the currently unmade road into the site.
-This road will need to be made up to adoptable standards, with pedestrian and cycle access provided to link with the existing footpaths in School Place; - Well considered layouts and landscaping should avoid cars and roads dominating the frontages of buildings, or the layouts of development generally.
-They should be screened or at the back of building clusters;
+The levels of public transport to access shops and services often means that using a car is necessary. - Vehicular access will not be allowed directly from Fraser Road.
+There are various constraints which preclude an access being formed, including visibility restrictions, proximity to existing junctions and the lack of space for footway provision (consultation with The Highland Council's Transport, Environment and Community services is required to address these issues). - Vehicular access to the site is to be made from School Place, through the continuation of the currently unmade road into the site.
+This road will need to be made up to adoptable standards, with pedestrian and cycle access provided to link with the existing footpaths in School Place.

-• The new development should be accessible, well connected and linked to the existing village.
-The footpath and cycle network should be part of the planting infrastructure, with through routes and connections to the wider road and path network encouraged, including core paths and 'safer routes to schools'.
+- Well considered layouts and landscaping should avoid cars and roads dominating the frontages of buildings, or the layouts of development generally.
+They should be screened or at the back of building clusters. - The development should be accessible, well connected and linked to the existing village.
+The footpath and cycle network should be part of the landscaping infrastructure, with through routes and connections to the wider road and path network encouraged, including core paths and 'safer routes to schools'.